 Blood Tests & Tumor Diagnostic Tests

-The articles provides general information about what you will find in a pathology report.
+The article goes over what you will find in a pathology report.

 A tumor marker is a substance that is produced by a cancer, or by the body itself because cancer is present.
 Tumor markers are commonly used in cancer care to monitor treatment response or for recurrence of cancer, but they must be part of a bigger picture, including physical exam, patient symptoms and radiology studies.